MediaPreneur/lvwrence.github.io/_posts/2014-9-15-finding-the-most-uncommon-words.md

 `python3 words.py > uncommon-words`

-And there you have it. uncommon-words now contains the most uncommon words in the dictionary, sorted by length and then alphabetical order.
-Looking at the end of the file, we can find words like
+And there you have it. uncommon-words now contains the most uncommon words in the dictionary, such as

-+ transubstantiationalist
++ joskin
-+ formaldehydesulphoxylate
++ kendir
-+ pathologicopsychological
++ glazily
-+ scientificophilosophical
++ rubelet
-+ tetraiodophenolphthalein
++ suiform
-+ thyroparathyroidectomize
++ bursicle

 Cool beans.